Hatta, United Arab Emirates: Hatta Heritage Village

 Hatta Heritage Village is located in the center of the city of Hatta.
 It is the ancient original village of the residents of the region.
 Dubai Municipality restored it and made it a heritage masterpiece of a very high standard.
 Hatta Village attracts tourists on a daily basis and throughout the week, and the village also holds celebrations during the Dubai Shopping Festival.
-The village displays the customs and traditions of the people of the region and it flourishes with foreigners visiting on weekends - Hatta Castles: There are two old castles on the outskirts of the heritage village.
+The village displays the customs and traditions of the people of the region and it flourishes with foreigners visiting on weekends.

+Hatta Castles: There are two old castles on the outskirts of the heritage village.
 These castles were to protect and guard the area.
 These castles have been restored, and there is a pathway to reach them.

 Valleys and dams: There are two dams in this region, one of which is the largest in the Middle East.
 These dams work to preserve groundwater in the region.
-There are also valleys such as Wadi Al-Qahfi (belonging to the Sultanate of Oman), famous for its many Arab and foreign visitors, Wadi Al-Hatawi, and Wadi Al-Ghubra. - Al Tallah Park is located in the center of Hatta.
+There are also valleys such as Wadi Al-Qahfi (belonging to the Sultanate of Oman), famous for its many Arab and foreign visitors, Wadi Al-Hatawi, and Wadi Al-Ghubra.

+Al Tallah Park: Al Tallah Park is located in the center of Hatta.
 It is one of the most visited parks and is crowded on weekends and on official holidays.
 Young people can also participate in sports activities.
 A swimming pool is also available for those who love this sport.